-Typically in classification tasks, the ground-truth is represented by hard-labeled one-hot encoded vectors with ones in the corresponding class.
-Label smoothing \cite{10.5555/3454287.3454709} aims at improving the performance of deep learning methods by averaging the hard labels following the distribution of labels in a training scope.
-This smoothing acts as a regularization by preventing the network from becoming over-confident on the ground-truth labels.
-Müller. et. al, \cite{10.5555/3454287.3454709} study the impact of label smoothing and demonstrating its positive effect on generalization.
-Similarly, in label presentation, soft labels are used to interpolate intermediate labels between predefined categories, e.g., for human age estimation \cite{10.1007/978-3-319-54187-7_14}, depth estimation, or horizon line regression \cite{Diaz_2019_CVPR}.
-In this paper, soft-labels provide a smooth transition between labels and help conserving the information of classes defined by small objects that are prone to be removed by down-sampling.
+Typically in classification tasks, the ground truth data is represented by hard-labelled one-hot encoded vectors with ones in the corresponding class.
+Label smoothing \cite{10.5555/3454287.3454709} aims at improving the performance of deep learning methods by averaging hard labels following the distribution of labels in a training scope.
+This smoothing acts as a regularisation by preventing the network from becoming overconfident on the ground truth labels.
+Müller. et. al, \cite{10.5555/3454287.3454709} study the impact of label smoothing and demonstrate its positive effect on generalisation.
+Similarly, in label presentation, soft-labels are used to interpolate intermediate labels between predefined categories (e.g., for human age estimation \cite{10.1007/978-3-319-54187-7_14}, depth estimation, or horizon line regression \cite{Diaz_2019_CVPR}).
+In this paper, soft-labels provide a smooth transition between semantic edges and help conserve the information of classes defined by small objects that are prone to be removed after down-sampling.